Estimated reading time: 18 minutes

 Christmas Reserve Fund

-I know some of you might be saying there is no money to set aside for a Christmas reserve fun and that’s expected.
+Some might say there is no money to set aside for Christmas reserve fun, and that’s expected.

-For example, throughout the year you can collect rewards points from sites such as Survey Junkie for extra Christmas help.
+For example, you can collect rewards points from sites such as Survey Junkie for extra Christmas help throughout the year.

 You earn Points for taking Surveys and earn gift cards for your time.
 Sign up for Survey Junkie.